nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/evaluation/README.md

 **Labelled Evaluation:** This section is split into two subsections:

-- one that explores a labelled dataset of job ads to explore the effect of different thresholds on accuracy.
+- one that explores the effect of different thresholds on accuracy.
-- one that explores a different, labelled dataset of job ads (incl.
-SIC codes mapped via companies house) to explore overall accuracy.
+- one that explores overall accuracy.

 If you would like to learn more about the evaluation results of the **company description classifier**, refer to [📠 20230825 model metrics](https://github.com/nestauk/ojd_daps_language_models/tree/dev/ojd_daps_language_models/pipeline/train_model/company_descriptions#-20230825-model-metrics) in the OJD DAPs language models repo.